Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oregon Stats and Trends

+- Oregon has played 13 games, with five wins against the spread.

-- The Ducks have been underdogs by 4.5 points or more once this year and covered the spread.
+- The Ducks have been underdogs by 4.5 points or more once this season and covered the spread.

-- Oregon's games this year have hit the over on six of 12 set point totals (50%).
+- Oregon's games this season have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).

 - Oregon is 5-4 against the spread and 9-0 overall when the team records more than 25.3 points.